Betnoti

 Betnoti is a small town in the Mayurbhanj district in the state of Odisha, India.
 It is the block headquarter of the Betnoti block.
 It is 26 km from Baripada, the district headquarters of Mayurbhanj, and 194 km from Bhubaneswar, the capital of Odisha.

 Geography

-Located at 21.73 (latitude),86.85 (longitude) at an altitude of about 45 m on the side of National Highway-18.
+Betnati located at 21.73 (latitude),86.85 (longitude) with an altitude of about 45 m on the side of National Highway-18.
 The population is around 10,000.

 Communication

 Betnoti is well connected by road and railway.
 Buses to Bhubaneswar, Kolkata, and Jamshedpur are available from here.
 The Bangriposi - Bhubaneswar Superfast Express, Bangriposi-Balasore DEMU run through here daily.
 Simlipal Intercity Express which connects Baripada & Shalimar, W.B. and passes via Betnoti, runs thrice a week.

 Betnoti is about to become a "Notified Area Council".
 There are small-scale industries, financial institutions, national banks and utilities in the village.
 It manufactures sabai rope and sal-leaf plates.